-2.2 Cost.
-The cost of supplies from stock or services rendered by specialized institutional facilities or other operations (such as departmental copiers) may be charged directly to sponsored agreements provided the above criteria are met and the costs conform to USNH policy on "Establishing a Recharge Center Rate."
+2.2 The cost of supplies from stock or services rendered by specialized institutional facilities or other operations (such as departmental copiers) may be charged directly to sponsored agreements provided the above criteria are met and the costs conform to USNH policy on "Establishing a Recharge Center Rate."

 2.3 Items typically considered to be office, administrative, departmental, or general supplies (such as paper, pencils, notebooks, file cabinets) are normally charged indirectly to sponsored agreements through the institution's federally negotiated Facilities and Administrative (F&A) cost rate.
 However, under apprpriate circumstances, such special needs items may be charged directly to the sponsored agreement if they are: